Forensics: Trace evidence

 Anonymous dress

-By dressing anonymously, you can prevent an adversary from linking trace evidence from your clothing (e.g., textile fibers detaching from your clothing into the environment) back to you.
+An adversary can use trace evidence from clothing (e.g., textile fibers detaching from clothing into the environment) to establish links between people, clothing, and places.
+To mitigate this, you can dress anonymously.

 Careful action planning

-Trace evidence can link objects to an action site.
-To prevent this, after the action, you can plan to dispose of any tools or clothing you used during the action.
+An adversary can use trace evidence to link objects to an action site.
+To mitigate this, you can carefully plan the action so that after the action you dispose of any tools or clothing you used during the action.

 Stash spot or safe house

-Trace evidence can link objects to an action site.
-To prevent this, you can store in a stash spot or safe house any tools that are too expensive to realistically discard after each action.
+An adversary can use trace evidence to link objects to an action site.
+To mitigate this, you can carefully plan the action so that after the action you store in a stash spot or safe house any tools that are too expensive to realistically discard after each action.

 Used in repressive operations